laureny17/appreader-frontend/api-spec.md

 **Effects:**

+- Creates a review record with current timestamp (so flagged applications appear in history).
-- Creates a flag record linked to the application.
+- Adds a red flag to the review (proper flagging in ReviewRecords system).
+- Does NOT create skip record (flagging should not increment skip count).
-- Adds the user to the readers set for the related AppStatus.
+- Adds user to readers set (prevents random re-assignment, but accessible via dropdown).
 - Deletes the current assignment.

 **Request Body:**